A phase-field version of the Faber--Krahn theorem: Formulation of the problem and the main results

-We point out that this result even extends the classical Faber--Krahn theorem which merely states that an (open) ball is a minimizer among all \textit{open} sets of the same volume.
-In this regard, Corollary~\ref{COR:FK} is more general as it even allows for the larger class of \textit{finite perimeter sets}.
-Alternatively, in \cite{BucurFreitas}, it was shown that the Faber--Krahn theorem remains correct if the minimization problem is formulated for the class of \text{quasi-open} sets.
+for every finite perimeter set $E\subset\Omega$. \end{Cor} We point out that this result slightly extends the classical Faber--Krahn theorem, which merely states that any open ball is a minimizer among all \textit{open} sets of the same volume.
+Of course, Corollary~\ref{COR:FK} can also be obtained by taking the classical Faber--Krahn theorem for granted and then performing the regularization of finite perimeter sets as in the proof of Theorem~\ref{GammaOwen}.
+It is further worth mentioning that the classical Faber--Krahn theorem is stated without the constraint of a surrounding design domain which makes the analysis more delicate, see, for example, \cite{de-philippis.lamboley.ea:regularity, mazzoleni.pratelli:existence}.
+We further want to mention that in \cite{BucurFreitas}, it was shown that the Faber--Krahn theorem remains valid if the minimization problem is formulated on the class of \text{quasi-open} sets.

+Nevertheless, the purpose of this paper is not to generalize the Faber--Krahn theorem but to understand the classical Faber--Krahn theorem within our phase-field approach as the sharp interface limit of the Faber--Krahn theorem on the diffuse interface level from Theorem~\ref{THM:MIN}.